UK-Generations-Study/UK-cancer-trends/PIF_PAF/Data/README_Interal_Data.txt

-README - Documentation/Data_Sources
+README_Internal_Data

-This README is designed to describe the data sources being used for this project.
+This README is designed to describe the internal data sources being used for this project.
-As many of them are UKDS-based, they are all stored externally from this GitHub repo.
+As many of them are UKDS-based, that data is stored externally from this GitHub repo.
-Each one is described here as read in from the code, including a URL, date of access and description.
+Each internal one is described here as read in from the code, including a URL, date of access and description.

 Incidence_data_for_England_2024-10-30.csv
 	URL - https://www.cancerdata.nhs.uk/incidence_and_mortality